ddxv/ddxv/README.md

 # Hello and Welcome to my GitHub

-My name is James O'Claire.
-I'm passionate about data, advertising and open source software.
 I split my time between San Francisco, Taipei and inland Mendocino County.
-I always happy to meet up with new people so feel free to say hi.
+I always enjoy talking with new people so feel free to say hi.

-- :telescope: I'm currently free not working, so happy to work on side projects
+- :telescope: I recently left a long run at my startup and am now exploring opportunities.

 - :seedling: I love exploring technical and security analysis for mobile analytics